donejs/donejs/docs/guide.md

 This initializes an `AppMap` which contains the application state (with a default `message` property) and is also responsible for caching data when rendering on the server so that it doesn't need to be requested again on the client.

-The complete file structure of our fully functional application now looks like this:
+The complete file structure of the application now looks like this:

 ```
-├── node_modules
+├── node_modules/
 ├── package.json
-├── pmo
+├── pmo/
 |   ├── app.js
 |   └── main.stache
 ```